 If your mental health is poor, then you’re likely experiencing a lot of negative thoughts about yourself, others, and the world around you.
 These thoughts influence your feelings.

 They may make you pessimistic, feel disconnected from your partner, and as though nobody understands what you’re going through.
 In turn, those feelings influence your behavior.

 You may deeply believe that nobody understands or cares, that people hate you or don’t want to be around you, so you may not even try to connect with your partner because you don’t believe it will solve anything.

 If you’re struggling with depression, you may struggle to identify and connect with your feelings.
 Emotional numbness and lack of motivation are key characteristics of depression and can manifest as feeling lonely in a relationship.

 The root of the problem may not be that your partner is not attuned to your feelings but that you’re not attuned to your own.

-Trauma, particularly that which occurs in childhood, can significantly negatively impact our ability to trust and be vulnerable with others in our adult relationships.
+Trauma, particularly that which occurs in childhood, can significantly negatively impact our ability to trust and establish an emotional connection with others.

 Trust issues can also arise from problematic past relationships.

 Feeling like you can’t trust or open up to your partner is almost certain to lead to a sense of loneliness.

 There is a lot of talk about attachment styles in the world of pop psychology and for a good reason.